limserenahansol/1p_BLA_sync_permutation_social_valence/README.md

 1. Either using our demo files or your calcium imaging and behavior CSV files need to be used:
    Demo lists: 1.
 Figure4_food, 2.
 Figure5_social, 3.
 Figure5_fear_conditioning, 4. suppl.fig10_longitudinal_footshock_social.

-2.  you need to download "core_codes" (logger.py, preprocessing.py, util.py) to synchronize the extracted behavior statistics with calcium traces (The TTL emission-reception delay is negligible (less than 30ms), therefore the behavioral statistics time series can be synchronized with calcium traces by the emission/receival time on both devices) and it would generate combined one H5 file (behavior+calcium data)
+2.  you need to download "core_codes" **(logger.py, preprocessing.py, util.py)** to synchronize the extracted behavior statistics with calcium traces (The TTL emission-reception delay is negligible (less than 30ms), therefore the behavioral statistics time series can be synchronized with calcium traces by the emission/receival time on both devices) and it would generate combined one H5 file (behavior+calcium data)
-3. Run Synchrnoize_h5generation.py code to apply core-codes (preprocessing) to your data:
+3. Run **Synchrnoize_h5generation.py** code to apply core-codes (preprocessing) to your data:
 ```
 import core.preprocessing as prep
 ```
-4. You can run each code (5 codes) described in the paper to generate the results: 1.
-Fear Conditioning, 2.social, 3. food, 4. permutation, 5, suppl.10 social_footshock.
+4. You can run each code (5 codes) described in the paper to generate the results: **1.
+Fear Conditioning, 2.social, 3. food, 4. permutation, 5, suppl.10 social_footshock.py**
    code number 4 is the percentage comparison with shuffling of data in Figure4-5 as bar graph you can reproduce using the code: Figure4_5_permutation_bargraph.

 ### required